 Dreams rarely unwind in a linear way.
 You’ll see how your mind jumps from one scene to the other, then rewinds back to the details of the first scene or reveals the scene between those two.
 That’s because you first recall those moments of the dream that have a strong impact.
 As you write them, details will pop-up showing less engaging or stuff that your mind is censoring from you.
 Depending on what you do with your dreams, these can be even more interesting.
 As dreams reveal in such unlinear way, you’ll probably find useful to leave empty spaces between the scenes so you can jump back when needed.
 Or you’ll do numbering and arrows to connect dispersed pieces of text.
 Whatever you do, don’t think about “the best way” to organize.
 Do whatever is convenient at the moment and carry on.
 What works best for you will develop as you get more practice.

 Accept it as it is.
-Don't think about the meaning of the dream or if it makes any sense.
-Dreams don't make much sense in the terms of awaken mind.
-Each to it's own.
-Let the mind think about the sense when you're up in the day, right now you're still on the border of the dreamland so behave according to that.
+Don’t think about the meaning of the dream or if it makes any sense.
+Dreams don’t make much sense in the terms of awaken mind.
+Each to it’s own.
+Let the mind think about the sense later in the day (if at all).
+Right now you’re still on the border of the dreamland so behave according to that.

 If the strong association from daylife comes up, or meaning of a specific detail comes to you, open a bracket and note it.
 Same goes for previous day’s leftovers.
 Don’t insist on these, do that only if they come up spontaneously.

 Thinking about the meaning of a dream is a big no-no in the dreamland.
-Once you start thinking about those things you activated the rational part of the brain and teared the dream.
-You have probably turned on the judgement of your dreams too.
+Yeah, I already said that, but it’s worth repeating.
+Once you start thinking about those things you activate the rational part of the brain and tear the dream back to oblivion.
+You have probably turned on the judgment of your dreams too.
 Leave that for later if at all.

 Research dreams.
 Read books.
-I mean good books about dreams, not symbol dictionaries that are ultimate crap in 95% of the cases.
-More you know about dreams easier it will be to remember them and easier it will be to cope with their content.
+I mean good books about dreams, not symbol dictionaries that are piles of crap in 95% of the cases.
+More you know about dreams easier it will be to remember them and easier it will be to deal with their content.
 C. G. Jung should be a good start.
 Have in mind that there is a difference between common theory and you, so turn on critical thinking while reading.